Back to Blog

 Getting to Rock City: Complete Transport Guide

 By Tube/Metro: Nottingham does not have a traditional underground or metro system.
 However, it does have a tram network.
-The closest tram stop to Rock City is Old Market Square, which is a hub for many tram lines.
-From the tram stop, it's a pleasant 10-15 minute walk to the venue.
+The nearest tram stop is Old Market Square or University Boulevard (depending on your approach).
+Both are a manageable walk (10-15 minutes) to the venue.
+Trams are frequent and connect various parts of the city and surrounding areas.

 Food, Drink & Local Recommendations